Chart Color Schemes

 Educational outcomes in Naracoorte Surrounds fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-The area's university qualification rate is 17.0%, significantly lower than the Australian average of 30.4%.
-This indicates a need for targeted educational initiatives.
-Bachelor degrees are most common at 13.6%, followed by graduate diplomas (1.8%) and postgraduate qualifications (1.6%).
-Vocational credentials are prevalent, with 37.8% of residents aged 15+ holding them - advanced diplomas at 11.2% and certificates at 26.6%.
+The area's university qualification rate is 17.0%, significantly lower than Australia's average of 30.4%.
+This presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most common at 13.6%, followed by graduate diplomas (1.8%) and postgraduate qualifications (1.6%).
+Vocational credentials are prominent, with 37.8% of residents aged 15+ holding them, including advanced diplomas (11.2%) and certificates (26.6%).

-Educational participation is high, with 27.3% of residents currently enrolled in formal education.
-This includes 13.0% in primary education, 8.4% in secondary education, and 1.6% pursuing tertiary education.
+Educational participation is high, with 27.3% of residents currently enrolled in formal education, including 13.0% in primary, 8.4% in secondary, and 1.6% in tertiary education.

 Frequently Asked Questions - Education